yugmachhi10/YugMachhi/README.md

 - Understand software engineering principles and best practices.
 - Improve problem-solving skills and participate in coding challenges.
 - Exceitd to learn AI/ML
--
--

 - ## Contributing

 This is just the beginning, and I'm open to learning from others!
-If you have suggestions or improvements, feel free to contribute by forking this repo, making changes, and submitting a pull request.
-I welcome any feedback!

 ## Contact